dtminnick/readiness/notebooks/1_overview.md

 end of year support derived measures of growth, volatility, and adequacy.

+# Problem Type

 This is a classification problem, with the target variable defined as a binary label: adequate vs. inadequate, based on engineered thresholds for savings adequacy, engagement, and leakage.

 To classify retirement plans as structurally adequate or insufficient, I plan to engineer features that capture how well a plan enables saving, accommodates financial stress, and combats participant inertia.
 Ratios like participation rate, contribution per participant, and leakage burden offer interpretable signals of plan adequacy, while stratified diagnostics across industries and plan sizes support fairness and stakeholder relevance.